northcreation-agency/silverstripe-lingo/README.md

 # Lingo

-Lingo lets developers define variables in yml-files in the same style as the normal lang-files but that can be viewed and translated in the SilverStripe admin.
+Lingo lets developers define keys in yml-files in the same style as the normal lang-files but that can be viewed and translated from within the SilverStripe admin.

 ## TODO
 * ~~Make Lingo translations work with variables~~